Key takeaways

 Xanax (alprazolam) is another benzodiazepine used in the treatment of anxiety disorders.

-While both are effective, Xanax is generally used more often in the treatment of panic attacks and panic disorders with associated fear disorders.
-Sometimes, the prescribing preference between the two will be determined by provider experience and the individual’s response to treatment with one over the other.
+While both are effective, based on a faster onset of action, Xanax is generally used more often in the treatment of panic attacks and panic disorders with associated fear disorders.
+Sometimes, the prescribing preference between the two will be determined by the provider’s experience and the individual’s response to treatment with one over the other.

 3. Buspirone